rbc-wm-lab/ML-Full-Stack-Interview/README.md

 #### Your Tasks

+In your Jupyter notebook, perform the following tasks.
+Don't forget to add markdown cells in your notebook indicating the start of each subtask below!

-1. Write a program to let a user type in a column name, and then sort (either in ascending or descending order) the entire table based on the input value.
+1. Let a user type in a column name, and then sort (either in ascending or descending order) the entire table based on the input value.
+1. Count the number of billionaires in each country (using either the "Country" or the "Citizenship" column).
+Output each country name along with the count.
-2. Write a program to group all rows based on sector/industry (the "Source" column).
+1. Group all rows based on sector/industry (the "Source" column).
 Then generate a new table which contains only the top 3 people with the highest net worth in each sector/industry.
-3. Write a program to count the number of billionaires in each country (using either the "Country" or the "Citizenship" column).
-Output each country name along with the count.
-### 💡
+### 💡 Keep in mind
-> Note that this file is encoded using 'utf-8' character set.
-You might need to specify this encoding when your program reads the file.
+* This file is encoded using 'utf-8' character set.
+You may need to specify this encoding when reading in the file.
+* Code readability matters!
+Bonus points for formatting/linting your code (yes, even within a Jupyter notebook) in a way that makes it more readable to other developers.

 ## Task 3: Presenting Data